venkataraokadari/conversational-agent-application-starter-kit/README.md

     ```sh
     $ npm install
     ```

-  4. Start the application by running:
+  4. Install Gulp globally if not already

     ```sh
+    $ npm install -g gulp
+    ```

+  5. Start the application by running:

+    ```sh
     $ gulp
     ```
-  5. Open [http://localhost:5000](http://localhost:5000) to see the running application.
+  6. Open [http://localhost:5000](http://localhost:5000) to see the running application.

 ## About the Conversational Agent pattern